zinzloun/THM_WriteUP/README.md

     root@ip-10-200-95-33:~# whereis nmap
     nmap: /usr/bin/nmap /usr/share/nmap /usr/share/man/man1/nmap.1.gz

-We can proceed to perform an hosts discovery from the server. <b>Note that we have already performed this scan through the VPN in the initial phase, but we were not able to reach all the available hosts</b>
+<b>Note that we have already performed this scan through the VPN in the initial phase, but we were not able to reach all the available hosts</b>

     nmap -sn  10.200.95.0/24
     Starting Nmap 7.80 ( https://nmap.org ) at 2024-06-11 07:35 UTC